Friday, January 26, 2024

 The Happy Documentary: Explores ways people find their happiness, scientifically and anecdotally, in spite of extreme challenges (On Netflix or ebay used for about $5-12).
 Directed by Roko Belic.

-Jay’s Film Recommendations - Happy (Documentary), The Good Lie, The Upside, The Golden Girls * (on DVD Season 5 – the first 2 episodes feature main character with chronic fatigue), Collateral Beauty, Wonderful World, Music and Lyrics, Jeff Who lives at Home, The Dead Zone (1983), The Magic of Belle Isle, Peaceful Warrior, Vamps (2012), Musical Chairs (2012/handicapped protagonist), The Man From Earth, Just Like Heaven, Waiting for Forever, Cake (J. Anniston/star has severe chronic pain), The Day The Earth Stood Still, Contact, Cocoon, School of Rock, Wild China, The Karate Kid, Cobra Kai, Happy Accidents, Ghost Busters, Fools Rush In, The Family Stone, Definitely Maybe, At First Sight, Admission, Losing Isaiah, One Last Thing (2018), Bowfinger, Homie Spumoni, Big Trouble in Little China, Kung Fu Panda, Self/less, Big (1998)
+Jay’s Film Recommendations - Happy (Documentary), The Good Lie, The Upside (about disability), The Golden Girls * (on DVD Season 5 – the first 2 episodes feature main character with chronic fatigue), Collateral Beauty, Wonderful World, Music and Lyrics, Jeff Who lives at Home, The Dead Zone (1983), The Magic of Belle Isle, Peaceful Warrior, Vamps (2012), Musical Chairs (2012/handicapped protagonist), Butterflies are Free (1972 about disability) The Man From Earth, Just Like Heaven, Waiting for Forever, Cake (J. Anniston/star has chronic pain), The Day The Earth Stood Still, Contact, Cocoon, School of Rock, Wild China (virtual visit), The Karate Kid, Cobra Kai, Happy Accidents, Ghost Busters, Fools Rush In, The Family Stone, Definitely Maybe, At First Sight (about disability), Admission, Losing Isaiah, One Last Thing (2018), Bowfinger, Homie Spumoni, Big Trouble in Little China, Kung Fu Panda, Self/less, Big (1998)

 Everyone is different and what works for some may not work for others.
 For questions about any of these strategies you can email Jay Steele of South Jersey Connections at steele104@aol.com